Select Page

 Setting: Panel discussion presentationintegrity real or fake

-Audience: Young (25 to 40) professional organization
+Audience: Young (25 to 40 years old) professional organization

 Topic: Finding a job in a tough market